INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

-This guide defines biohacking as the integration of implanted technologies, focusing on physical augmentation rather than biological experimentation or philosophical ideologies.
+ Biohacking is defined as the integration of implanted technologies, focusing on physical augmentation rather than biological experimentation or philosophical ideologies.
 It differs from DIY-BIO, citizen science, nootropics, and transhumanism by emphasizing practical, accessible enhancements to the body using technology.

 - **DIY-BIO**: Scientific research in biology undertaken by individuals outside the traditional setting of academic or research institutions, utilizing home labs with methods comparable to those in research facilities.